Best Bowling Shoes for Beginners (2025 Picks & Guide)

 #2 Dexter Women's Kerrie Bowling Shoes

-The Dexter DexLite Pro BOA is one of the best bowling shoes for beginners who want comfort and control from the start.
+The Dexter DexLite Pro BOA is among the best bowling shoes for beginners who want comfort and a secure fit early on.

 Want more info?
 Check out our full review of the Dexter DexLite Pro BOA.